xiaodaigh/TidyStanza.jl/README.md

 ## TidyStanza

-Trying to implement {tidyverse}, including {dplyr}, APIs in Julia.
-This is not intended to be a sustained effort and is meant to be a fun exercism in trying to learn {tidyverse} and to teach Julia programming.
-So prolonged maintainence are purely accidental!
+I am trying to implement {tidyverse}, including {dplyr}, APIs in Julia.
+This is not intended to be a sustained effort and is meant to be a fun exercise to learn {tidyverse} and teach Julia programming.
+So prolonged maintenance is purely accidental!

 ### Examples: